The64thGamer/cheeseepedia/content/wiki/kooser-helen-henny-animatronic.md

 ## History

 After Kooser upgraded to the Balcony show, Helen's whereabouts were unknown.
-It's assumed she was moved to {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}, but unlike {{< wiki-link "Kooser Chuck E Cheese (Animatronic)" >}}, there are no pictures of her at Sunnyvale.
+It's assumed she was moved to {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}, but unlike {{< wiki-link "Kooser Chuck E. Cheese (Animatronic)" >}}, there are no pictures of her at Sunnyvale.
 She is currently presumed to have been destroyed when Sunnyvale relocated to {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}} after PTT's bankruptcy.

 ## Design